Astrogeology Research Program: The early days

 The volcanic fields around Flagstaff have proven particularly useful in testing equipment and training astronauts.
 Cameras planned for use in the Surveyor project were tested on the Bonito Flow in Sunset Crater National Park because the lava flow appeared to be similar to flows on the lunar surface.
 A field of artificial impact craters was created in the Cinder Lakes volcanic field near Flagstaff to create a surface similar to the proposed first crewed American landing site on the Moon.

 Jack Schmitt joined the Astrogeology team as a geologist at the Flagstaff Science Center in 1964, having recently earned a doctorate degree from Harvard University.
 In addition to assisting in the geologic mapping of the Moon, he led the Lunar Field Geological Methods project.
 When NASA announced a special recruitment for scientist-astronauts in late 1964, Schmitt applied.
 Out of more than 1,000 applicants, six were chosen.
 Of those six, Joe Kerwin, Owen Garriott, and Edward Gibson would fly in the Skylab missions in 1973 and 1974, and Schmitt would go to the Moon on the Apollo 17 mission.

-Astrogeology Today
+Astrogeology today

-Today, the mission of the USGS Astrogeology Science Center is to serve the Nation, the international planetary science community, and the general public's pursuit of new knowledge of our Solar System by :
+Today, the mission of the USGS Astrogeology Science Center is to serve the nation, the international planetary science community, and the general public's pursuit of new knowledge of the Solar System by :